-- (1) 2300 Hz HS/Kissoff Select 2300 Hz Handshake and Kissoff. - (2) Sumcheck Only used for the following Receiver Formats: Ademco Slow.
-Radionics Fast, Silent Knight Fast and Universal High Speed.
+(1) 2300 Hz HS/Kissoff - Select 2300 Hz Handshake and Kissoff.

+(2) Sumcheck - Only used for the following Receiver Formats: Ademco Slow, Radionics Fast, Silent Knight Fast and Universal High Speed.
 This is a sophisticated data format used to enhance the speed and check the accuracy of the received transmission.
 This format should be used whenever the central station has this capability.
 Instead of sending a second round to verify correct data, the panel sends a Sumcheck digit after sending the Subscriber ID and Alarm Code.

-- (3) Single Digit 3/1 Format.
-3-digit Subscriber ID number and a 1-digit Alarm Code will be transmitted - (4) No Handshake/Pager Extend The meaning of this option is dependent on Receiver Format programming.
+(3) Single Digit - 3/1 Format.
+3-digit Subscriber ID number and a 1-digit Alarm Code will be transmitted.

-No Handshake (All receiver formats except Pager Format)

-If programmed no Handshake is required.
+(4) No Handshake - (All receiver formats except Pager Format).
+If programmed no Handshake/Kissoff is required by the panel.